- Approved Chargeback Rates

 I. Costing Principles:

 It is important that chargeback rates be established in accordance with applicable costing regulations.
-The primary guideline for educational institution rate setting is found in Uniform Guidance Document - Part 200 —UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS.
-Basically these guidelines require that chargeback rates must conform to the following standards:
+The primary guideline for educational institution rate setting is found in the Code of Federal Regulations Title 2 Grants and Agreements Part 200.
+These guidelines require that chargeback rates must conform to the following standards:

 - Consistency in estimating, accumulating and reporting costs – to ensure that the practices used in estimating costs for a chargeback rate are consistent with those used by the University to accumulate and report costs.